openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 TimeSync and LandTrendr
 """""""""""""""""""""""

 Here we will briefly review TimeSync and LandTrendr, two options available outside of SEPAL that may be useful to you in the future.
-It is outside of the scope of this manual to cover them in detail but if you're interested in learning more we've provided links to additional resources.
+It is outside of the scope of this manual to cover them in detail, but if you're interested in learning more we've provided links to additional resources.

 TimeSync
 ++++++++

 TimeSync was created by Oregon State University, Pacific Northwest Research Station, the Forest Service Department of Agriculture, and the USFS Remote Sensing Applications Center.

-From the TimeSync User manual for version 3:
+From the TimeSync User manual for Version 3:

     "TimeSync is an application that allows researchers and managers to characterize and quantify disturbance and landscape change by facilitating plot-level interpretation of Landsat time series stacks of imagery (a plot is commonly one Landsat pixel).
 TimeSync was created in response to research and management needs for time series visualization tools, fueled by rapid global change affecting ecosystems, major advances in remote sensing technologies and theory, and increased availability and use of remotely sensed imagery and data products..."

 TimeSync is a Landsat time series visualization tool (both as a web application and for desktops) that can be used to:

--   Characterize the quality of land cover map products derived from Landsat time series.
+-   characterize the quality of land cover map products derived from Landsat time series;
--   Derive independent plot-based estimates of change, including viewing change over time and estimating rates of change.
+-   derive independent plot-based estimates of change, including viewing change over time and estimating rates of change;
--   Validate change maps.
+-   validate change maps; and
--   Explore the value of Landsat time series for understanding and visualizing change on the earth's surface.
+-   explore the value of Landsat time series for understanding and visualizing change on the Earth's surface.

 TimeSync is a tool that researchers and managers can use to validate remotely sensed change data products and generate independent estimates of change and disturbance rates from remotely sensed imagery.
 TimeSync requires basic visual interpretation skills, such as aerial photo interpretation and Landsat satellite image interpretation.”

-From TimeSync's Introduction materials, here is an example output:
+Here is an example output from TimeSync's introduction materials:

 .. figure:: ../_images/workflows/area_estimation/TimeSync_example.png
-   :alt: An example from TimeSync.
+   :alt: An example from TimeSync
    :align: center

-For more information on TimeSync, including an online tutorial (for version 2 of TimeSync), go to: https://www.timesync.forestry.oregonstate.edu/tutorial.html.
+For more information on TimeSync, including an online tutorial (for Version 2), see https://www.timesync.forestry.oregonstate.edu/tutorial.html.
 You can register for an account and work through an online tutorial with examples and watch a recorded TimeSync training session.
-You can also find the manual for version 3 of TimeSync here: http://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_doc.pdf, and an introductory presentation here: https://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_presentation.pdf.
+You can also find the manual for Version 3 at http://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_doc.pdf, and an introductory presentation here: https://timesync.forestry.oregonstate.edu/training/TimeSync_V3_UserManual_presentation.pdf.

 LandTrendr
 ++++++++++